-Girls on the Run is for girls 10-13
+Girls on the Run helps instill self confidence in girls

 Black Mountain Elementary girls 10 to 13 years old are preparing to run a 5K race Dec.
 5 at UNC Asheville.
 They are members of Girls on the Run and meet twice weekly after school.

 Theirs is not a running club, but rather a character-development program for pre-adolescent girls that lasts 12 weeks.

 “Girls on the Run is about more than just running,” April Roy, one of the sponsors, said.
 “These girls are building confidence and learning kindness skills.
 They are learning that they have to be confident and stand up for themselves to make it in today’s world.”

 Girls on the Run was established in 1996 in Charlotte.
 The mission of the program is to provide preteen girls with the tools that both enhance their individual strengths and help them navigate life.
 In more than 225 cities across the U.S., there are more than 120,000 Girls on the Run volunteers helping 168,000 girls.
 Girls on the Run, a national organization, appeared in Buncombe County in 2002 and is now in 14 surrounding counties.
 Some 1,000 girls in those counties participated last year.

 “I am hard pressed to think of another after-school program that focuses on helping our young girls develop confidence, build their self-esteem, and earn leadership skills, all while focusing on a healthy lifestyle,” Norm Bossert, Black Mountain Elementary principal, said.
 “Moreover, this program helps build friendships while building strong bodies.
 We need enough adult help and students to sponsor a spring team as well.”

 Girls on the Run shares its belief that every girl can embrace who she is and define who she wants to be.
 Every girl can rise to any challenge and can literally change the world.
 Simply put, girls can do whatever they want in life.